Namibia: Helping Track and Preserve Leopards

 It seemed that the leopards at Okambara preferred the various species of antelope, Impala and Oryx for example, to cattle.
 This provided further reassurance to the farmers that the cattle so vital to their livelihoods were not being preyed upon.

 One memorable Saturday morning, after many days of finding our box traps empty we received an excited radio message from the team checking them.

 They had seen from a distance that something was in the trap.
 Imagine their surprise when they drew closer expecting one of the usual by-catch species and were growled at.

 Yes, at last.
 We had caught a leopard during the night!
 It turned out to be a seven-year-old male, huge, weighing 70 kilos, and spectacularly beautiful.

 The vet was called and arrived with his team who set up a field hospital in the bush where our leopard would have his radio collar fitted and various tests carried out to check his general health.

 We, volunteers, gathered to await our instructions.
 We had been told by Alisa to “do exactly what Walter (the vet) tells you.
 Do it quickly and without hesitation as time is of the essence here.

 We need to get this animal awake and back to the wild as soon as possible.”
 I think it is fair to say we were all a little worried that we might make some ghastly mistake.
 I know I was.

-First the animal was immobilised.
-He wasn’t too keen on going to sleep and needed four separate shots of anaesthetic with a fifteen minute gap between each one.
+First, the animal was immobilized.
+He wasn’t too keen on going to sleep and needed four separate shots of anesthetic with a fifteen-minute gap between each one.

 The animal was helpless, vulnerable, and we had been given instructions about respecting his dignity.
 Photographs could be taken but we were asked not to publish them on social media or anywhere else.